 Less than half of all Americans who set New Years Resolutions are able to maintain it longer than six months.

-As we approach the mid-way point of the year, this is a great time to check in with ourselves and evaluate progress being made toward our most important resolutions.
+As we approach the mid-way point of the year, this is a great time to check in and evaluate the progress we’re making toward our most important resolutions.

 Are you still excited about your goals?
 Are you motivated all the time to keep working toward them?